Our Complete Backpacking Checklist

 If you’re looking for TP alternatives, you’re in luck!
 There are a number of products designed with backpackers in mind that will help you cut down on the trash you have to pack out.

-- Bidet: A great TP alternative that gained attention last year is the bidet–and this TUSHY travel version is a great option for backpackers.
+- Bidet: A TUSHY travel bidet is a great TP alternative for backpackers.
 We met a gal on the JMT who used this one and couldn’t say enough good things about the experience.
-It’s essentially a soft bottle that can be filled with water, then squeezed to create a gently pressurized spray to clean up after you use your cathole.

 Trash Bag for Food & Misc Waste